elouan50/DeepCompFedL/README.md

 which should solve this issue.

 Please also pay attention to the number of available CPUs and GPUs, defined at the end of the `pyproject.toml` file.
-- If you works on Linux/Mac, to know the number of CPUs you can use, simply type `nproc` in a terminal.
+- If your machine is a Linux/Mac, to know the number of CPUs you can use, simply type `nproc` in a terminal.
 - To know if you can use the GPU, run a python environment and try these lines:
 ```python
 import torch